zenstruck/schedule-bundle/README.md

             # Email subject (leave blank to use extension default)
             subject:              null
+              3600

+        # Send notification if schedule fails (alternatively enable by passing a channel)
+        notify_on_failure:
+            enabled:              false

+            # Channel to send notification to (leave blank to use "zenstruck_schedule.notifier.default_channel")
+            channel:              null

+            # Notification subject (leave blank to use extension default)
+            subject:              null

+            # Email address for email notifications  (leave blank to use extension default)
+            email:                null

+            # Phone number for SMS notifications (leave blank to use extension default)
+            phone:                null

         # Ping a url before schedule runs (alternatively enable by passing a url)
         ping_before: